Open-Systems-Pharmacology/Suite/CODING_STANDARDS_R.md

 ## Functions

-Prefer using `return()` for returning result.
-You can rely on R to return the result of the last evaluated expression for simple functions.
+Prefer using `return()` for explicitly returning result, although you can rely on R to implicitly return the result of the last evaluated expression in a function.

 ## Comments